Introduction

 What is react-native-cli used for?

-The command react-native init app is an example of how to initialize a React Native app using the hook native code.
+The command react-native init app is used to initialize a React Native app using native code.

 Do I need Android Studio for react-native-cli?

-Yes, Android Studio is necessary to run + build Android app, If we choose react-native -cli
+Yes, Android Studio is necessary to run and build Android apps using React Native CLI.

 React Native CLI 2026 — is it still valid?